its-tkc/its-tkc/README.md

 ![](https://komarev.com/ghpvc/?username=its-tkc)

-Namaste 🙏🏻🙏🏻
+Hello Gamers and Game Studios.

 About me:

-I'm Tushar a mechanical⚙️ engineering final year student.
+I'm Tushar a mechanical⚙️ engineering student.
 I love video games🎮 alot from the very beginning of my childhood so i started learning Unity Engine.
 I'm making games for one and a half year and enjoying my work.